openmm/openmm/docs-source/usersguide/application.rst

 Be aware that some force fields and water models include "extra particles", such as lone pairs or Drude particles.
 Examples include the CHARMM polarizable force field and all of the 4 and 5 site water models.
-To use these force fields, you must first add the extra particles to the Topology.
+To use these force fields, you must first add the extra particles to the :class:`Topology`.
 See section :ref:`adding-or-removing-extra-particles` for details.

-AMBER Implicit Solvent
+Amber Implicit Solvent
 ======================